juancarlosjr97/react-firebase-playground/README.md

   - Set up automatic deployment to your site's live channel when a PR is merged? `Y`
   - What is the name of the GitHub branch associated with your site's live channel? `main` unless your default branch is different.

-Due to an [open issue][10] on GitHub with Firebase GitHub Actions, the file created by the firebase setup on the `./.github/workflows` must be updated manually.
+Due to an [open issue][10] on GitHub with Firebase GitHub Actions, the file created by the Firebase setup on the `./.github/workflows` must be updated manually.

 The `firebase-hosting-pull-request.yml` needs to be added the following permissions, after the workflow configuration.
-Check it has the below permissions, and if not update them and save by clicking on "CTRL + z":
+Check it has the below permissions, and if not update them and save the file:

 ```yaml
 permissions: